SonyKarisa/cerhema-website-frontend/README.md

 ## Development process

 See DEVLOG.md ↗ for a step-by-step journal of the project’s progress.

 ## Screenshots

-See Screenshot.md
+See Screenshot.md COMING SOON...

 ## Links

-- Live Site ↗ (add link when deployed)
+- Live Site ↗ (add link when deployed) COMING SOON...
-- Backend Repository ↗
+- Backend Repository ↗ COMING SOON...

 ## License